-Patchworking The Future is an ongoing series exploring anticipatory and communalistic visions for deeply adaptive alternative communities.
-Our goal is to interrogate existing alt-communities, frameworks, models and projects in order to develop frameworks and strategies for social change that offer realistic pathways for transitioning from existing systems to more adaptive and sustainable resource-based forms of social organization.
+This post is part of an ongoing series exploring anticipatory and communalistic visions for deeply adaptive alternative communities.
+Our goal is to interrogate existing alt-communities, frameworks and projects in order to develop models and strategies for social change that offer viable pathways of transition out of existing systems to more adaptive and sustainable resource-based forms of social organization.

 Many of these posts are rough drafts and fragmented as we move towards a more coherent and comprehensive treatment of the topic later.
 Feedback is encouraged.